 Not every location in Greece delivers the same return on investment.

-Based on land prices, tourism demand, accessibility, and rental performance, the following five locations currently offer some of the best opportunities in Greece to build a luxury villa with strong ROI potential.
+Based on land prices, tourism demand, accessibility, and rental performance, the following five locations currently offer some of the strongest opportunities in Greece for building a luxury villa with good return-on-investment potential.

-Before looking at specific locations, it’s important to understand what actually drives rental performance and long-term value when building a luxury villa.
+Before looking at specific locations, it is important to understand what actually drives rental performance and long-term value when building a luxury villa.

 Many buyers assume that the most famous destinations automatically produce the best returns.
 In reality, the equation is more complex.

 The most profitable villas are rarely built in the most expensive locations.
-Instead, they tend to emerge in places where land prices remain reasonable while demand from high-end travelers continues to grow.
+Instead, they tend to emerge in places where land prices remain reasonable while demand from high-end travellers continues to grow.

 Land Price